neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_2_Aura_Agents/README.md

 ## Summary

-You have now built an Aura Agent that combines three powerful retrieval patterns:
+You have now built an Aura Agent that combines three retrieval patterns:

 | Tool Type | Purpose | Best For |
 |-----------|---------|----------|